VeraTorka/nutrition-assistant/README.md

 A conversational RAG app that answers nutrition questions from a curated food table (macros, vitamins, minerals, allergens).
 It retrieves the most relevant rows and generates grounded answers.

-To see a demo of the project check this video:

 ## 🎯 Overview – Problem Description (2 / 2)
 **Problem:**